hackwithroshan/ladies-smart-choice/vps-deployment-guide.md

     Save and exit (`Ctrl+X`, `Y`, `Enter`).

 3.  **Enable the new configuration by creating a symbolic link:**
-    **IMPORTANT:** Replace `your_domain.com` with the *exact same filename* you used above.
     ```bash
-    sudo ln -s /etc/nginx/sites-available/your_domain.com /etc/nginx/sites-enabled/
+    sudo ln -s /etc/nginx/sites-available/ladiessmartchoice.com /etc/nginx/sites-enabled/
     ```

 4.  **Test and Restart Nginx:**
     ```bash
     sudo nginx -t
     ```
     If you see `syntax is ok` and `test is successful`, you are good to go!
-If not, double-check your domain and paths in the config file.
+If not, double-check the config file for typos.

     Once the test is successful, restart Nginx to apply the changes:
     ```bash
     sudo systemctl restart nginx
     ```

-At this point, you should be able to visit `http://your_domain.com` and see your website!
+At this point, you should be able to visit `http://ladiessmartchoice.com` and see your website!

 ---